 Short Text Field

 A short text field allows users to enter any characters.
-This type of field can be used for collecting simple text inputs.
+You can use this field type to collect simple text inputs.

 - Set the length of the answer with the Min and Max no. of characters options.